CarbonBuster/dala-whitepaper/README.md

 #### **Reputation**<div id="soko-architecture-reputation">

 The reputation score is used to indicate relative reliability of consumers, providers, and relayers.
 Reputation votes are cryptographically signed attestations of confidence or distrust in the ability of an entity to fulfill their role as defined by the protocol.
+Reputation will be managed by [Sifa](README.md#sifa).

 #### **Staking**<div id="soko-architecture-staking">